-Osteogenesis imperfecta is a disease caused by genetic mutation that causes abnormal type 1 collagen cross-linking.
-Patients have either a lack of normal type 1 collagen or they produce an abnormal version of type 1 collagen.
+Osteogenesis imperfecta is a disease caused by a genetic mutation that causes abnormal type 1 collagen cross-linking.
+Patients either have insufficient production of type 1 collagen or they produce an abnormal version of type 1 collagen.

 Four main types of osteogenesis imperfecta have been identified.
 Osteogenesis imperfecta type I is the most common and mildest form; type II is the most severe.
-In most cases, osteogenesis imperfecta is inherited in autosomal dominant pattern.
+In most cases, osteogenesis imperfecta is inherited in an autosomal dominant pattern.
 Type III patients are most commonly seen in clinics because of their frequent fractures and need for surgery.

 Although the name “osteogenesis imperfecta” implies imperfection (to say the least) in the bones, the disease can in fact affect all connective tissues in which type 1 collagen is found.
 Clinically, patients usually present with ligamentous laxity.
 Other clinical findings include basilar invagination of the skull (which may cause neurological symptoms), blue sclera, and abnormalities of the teeth (termed “dentinogenesis imperfecta”).
 Patients can also have structural abnormalities in and around the heart such as mitral valve prolapse and aortic dissection.

 In the vast majority of cases, osteogenesis imperfecta results from a mutation in the COL1A1 or COL1A2 genes which encode proteins involved in the formation of type 1 collagen.